guillaume-gc/foundry-vtt-macro-ts/README.md

 # foundry-vtt-macro-ts

-A project to build random macros for [Foundry VTT](https://foundryvtt.com/) in TypeScript to make my life easier when I play as a Game Master, feel free to use them.
+A project to build macros for [Foundry VTT](https://foundryvtt.com/) in TypeScript to make my life easier when I play as a Game Master, feel free to use them.

 Currently, only French is supported.
-Typing is also very incomplete.
+Foundry typing is also incomplete.

 # A hopefully updated list of scripts